ilyasergey/YSC2229/_sources/week-02a_arrays.rst.txt

   - : int = 6

-Notice that the indices start from 0 (not from 1), and end with the number equal to an array's length - 1.
-This is often confusing and might lead to an infamous `Off-by-one error
+Notice that the indices start from 0 (not from 1), and end with the number equal to an array's length minus one.
+This is often confusing and might lead to the infamous `Off-by-one error
 <https://en.wikipedia.org/wiki/Off-by-one_error>`_.
 An attempt to
 address the elements outside of this range lead to an exception::